 Nevada Workers’ Compensation Insurance Frequently Asked Questions (FAQs)

 Hopefully, this article answered your questions about Nevada workers’ compensation insurance.
-Business owners with additional questions can post them in our forum or in the comment section below.
 We answered some of the most common questions here.

 1. Can an Employee Sue for a Workplace Injury?